-We are a global company that faces significant competition from a wide range of companies.
-These include large medical device companies with multiple product lines, some of which may have greater financial and marketing resources than we do, as well as firms that are more specialized than we are with respect to particular markets or product lines.
-Non-traditional entrants, such as technology companies, are also entering into the healthcare industry, some of which may have greater financial and marketing resources than we do.
+We are a global company that faces significant competition from a wide range of existing competitors and new market entrants.
+These include large medical device companies with multiple product lines, some of which may have greater financial and marketing resources than we do, as well as firms which are more specialized than we are with respect to particular markets or product lines.
+Non-traditional entrants, such as technology companies, are also entering into the healthcare industry and some may have greater financial and marketing resources than we do.
 We face competition across all our product lines and in each market in which our products are sold on the basis of product features, clinical or economic outcomes, product quality, availability, price, services and other factors.
-Our ability to compete is also impacted by changing customer preferences and requirements, such as increased demand for more environmentally-friendly products and for products incorporating digital capabilities, as well as changes in the ways health care services are delivered (including the transition of more care from acute to non-acute settings and increased focus on chronic disease management).
+Our ability to compete is also impacted by changing customer preferences and requirements, such as increased demand for more environmentally friendly products and for products incorporating digital capabilities, as well as changes in the ways healthcare services are delivered (including the transition of more care from acute to non-acute settings may also place financial pressure on hospitals and broader healthcare systems that could result in less demand for our products and services.
 Cost containment efforts by governments and the private sector are also resulting in increased emphasis on products that reduce costs, improve clinical results and expand patient access.
-Our ability to remain competitive will depend on how well we meet these changing market demands in terms of our product offerings and marketing approaches.
+Changes in regulatory or market standards, including without limitation cybersecurity requirements, often require significant investment to maintain compliance to relevant standards.
+Our ability to remain competitive will depend on how well we meet these changing market, regulatory and cybersecurity demands in terms of our product offerings and marketing approaches.

-The medical technology industry is also subject to rapid technological change and discovery and frequent product introductions.
+The medical technology industry is also subject to rapid technological change, discovery and frequent product introductions.
 The development of new or improved products, processes or technologies by other companies (such as needle-free injection technology) that provide better features, pricing, clinical outcomes or economic value may render our products or proposed products obsolete or less competitive.
-In some instances, competitors, including pharmaceutical companies, also offer, or are attempting to develop, alternative therapies for disease states that may be delivered without a medical device.
+In some instances, competitors, including pharmaceutical companies, also offer (or are attempting to develop) alternative therapies for disease states that may be delivered without a medical device.
 Lower cost producers have also created pricing pressure, particularly in developing markets.

 The medical technology industry has also experienced a significant amount of consolidation, resulting in companies with greater scale and market presence than BD.
 Traditional distributors are also manufacturers of medical devices, providing another source of competition.
-In addition, health care systems and other providers are consolidating, resulting in greater purchasing power for these companies.
+In addition, healthcare systems and other providers are consolidating, resulting in greater purchasing power for these companies.
 As a result, competition among medical device suppliers to provide goods and services has increased.
 Group purchasing organizations and integrated health delivery networks have also served to concentrate purchasing decisions for some customers, which has led to downward pricing pressure for medical device suppliers.
 Further consolidation in the industry could intensify competition among medical device suppliers and exert additional pressure on the demand for and prices of our products.